oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.md

   }
 ```

+### 7.1.24 Requirement 24: HTTP User-Agent <a id='requirement-24-http-user-agent'></a>

+Access to the CSAF related files and directories provided, for both metadata and documents, MUST be allowed independent of the
+value of HTTP User-Agent.

+> Limit the value of HTTP User-Agents to a certain set would hinder adoption of tools retrieving the files.

+The only exception is that the temporary blocking of certain HTTP User-Agents is allowed to mitigate an ongoing security incident
+(e.g. a DoS attack on the web server serving the CSAF files).
+However, a less severe measure with a similar effect SHOULD be used.
+CSAF related files and directories SHOULD be exempted from temporary blocking.
+The temporary blocking SHOULD be removed as soon as possible, at latest two weeks after the security incident process was completed.

+> Also confer to the TC's guidance on content delivery networks and caching.

 ## 7.2 Roles <a id='roles'></a>

 This subsection groups the requirements from the previous subsection into named sets which target the roles with the same name.